emaverick2001/PersonalPortfolio/src/content/blog/spotify-notfications.md

 change songs, I get a desktop notification with the new song's information.
 I wanted to this notification to stand out in comparision with other notfications on my system: a notification from Spotify should be outlined in green.
-This was a quick and fun project which interacted which utilized a lot of Linux knowledge that I've built up over the years, and I thought I'd share the process.
+This was a quick and fun project which utilized a lot of Linux knowledge that I've built up over the years, and I thought I'd share the process.

 Notifications on Linux work through D-Bus, a message bus that allows applications to communicate with each other.
 Applications can publish messages